Doosan Škoda Power

-Doosan Škoda Power, is a manufacturer and supplier of equipment for power stations, machine rooms especially equipped for steam turbines.
+Doosan Škoda Power a.s. is a manufacturer and supplier of equipment for power stations, machine rooms especially equipped for steam turbines.
 Its headquarters are in Plzeň, Czech Republic.
 The portfolio includes steam turbines in the range of performances from 10 to 1200 MW in applications of gas, coal, cogeneration, nuclear and CSP power productions.
 Since 2009, it is part of the South Korean company Doosan.
-It has a significant position on the market, supplying its products to the USA, Japan etc.
+It has a significant position on the market, supplying its products to the US, Japan etc.

+The company became a public company via an initial public offering on the Prague Stock Exchange on 6 February 2025.

 Company products and services

 Steam turbines

-Doosan Škoda Power designs and manufactures steam turbines from 5 MW to 1250 MW of output, including combined cycle and steam tail applications designed to increase the overall efficiency of simple gas turbines from 32-45% to 60% or above.
+Doosan Škoda Power designs and manufactures steam turbines from 5 MW to 1250 MW of output, including combined cycle and steam tail applications designed to increase the overall efficiency of simple gas turbines from 32 to 45% to 60% or above.
 A 48" rotor at the last stage and an axial output combine to enhance performance.
 Most of Doosan Škoda Power's waste-to-energy plant turbines use combined cycle technology.

 ".
-For small power plants 5.- 8 MW. also available ."
+For small power plants 5–8 MW. also available ."